Citizenry/platform/docs/untitled/security-for-deployment-admins.md

 Make sure to consult with your hosting and systems person, to ensure things are properly set up, **and maintained**.

-In case you chose to keep your deployment at [https://ushahidi.io](https://ushahidi.io/create) , Ushahidi will be taking taking care of this for you.
+In case you chose to keep your deployment at [https://streetsignal.io](https://streetsignal.io/create) , StreetSignal will be taking taking care of this for you.

 ### E-mail